-It’s matchday 8 in the Premier League.
+It’s matchday 8 in the football Premier League.
 BetVictor Brand Ambassador Michael Owen is here to preview the best of the action, including Manchester City v Liverpool.

 Under 2.5 goals